 For upcoming semester dates, the University academic calendar is available online.

 Posting Your Internship Opportunities

 If you are interested in positing a position in our internship database, please complete our Internship Form for Employers.
-Our Clinical Coordinator, Adam Morris, will be in contact with additional information after reviewing your submission.
+Our Clinical Coordinator will be in contact with additional information after reviewing your submission.
 Once approved, your position will be posted on our password-protected database and can be revised at your request.
 In addition to the credit bearing courses, students often look for opportunities to volunteer at an organization without earning credit; those positions can also be posted on our database.